cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 # Tue 4 Jun 2024

 Realised this morning that putting `capacity` on `resource` is the wrong place.
-It should be on the `ResourceDayAvailability`, because capacity changes with time.
+It should be on the `ResourceAvailability`, because capacity changes with time.
 A dog walker might add or remove resource at any time, and a mobile car wash might add and remove a van at any time.
 A yoga class might be able to take 12 people at 18.00, but only 6 at 08.30.
-So I'm going to move `capacity` to `ResourceDayAvailability`.
+So I'm going to move `capacity` to `ResourceAvailability`.

 ----------------

 Extending my availability logic to deal with more cases, seems to cause me to quite frequently replace a simple value with that value wrapped in context.
 Examples:

-1. ResourceDayAvailability got a capacity field added
+1. ResourceAvailability got a capacity field added
 2. Calculating availability took a service id, but now services can have options added, so the service id is now wrapped in a ServiceRequest object, that also carries the ids of the service options.
 It will also eventually carry the requested add-ons and their quantities, I suspect